| Lesson 4 |

 };

-A class is a type that you define, as opposed to the types, such as int and char, that are already defined for you.
+A class is a type that you define, as opposed to the types such as int and char that are already defined for you.
 A value for a class type is the set of values of the member variables.
 The interface of an ADT tells you how to use the ADT in your program.
 When you define an ADT as a C++ class, the interface consists of the public member functions of the class along with the comments that tell you how to use the public member functions.
 The interface of the ADT should be all you need to know in order to use the ADT in your program.
-The implementation of the ADT explains how this interface is realized as C++ code.
-The implementation of the ADT consists of the private members of the class and the definitions of both the public and private member functions.

-Although you need the implementation in order to run a program that uses the ADT, you should not need to know anything about the implementation in order to write the rest of a program that uses the ADT; that is you should not need to know anything about the implementation in order to write the main part of the program and to write any nonmember functions used by the main part of the program.
+The implementation of the ADT explains how the interface is realized as C++ code.
+The implementation consists of the private members of the class and the definitions of both the public and private member functions.
+Although you need the implementation in order to compile and run a program that uses the ADT, you should not need to know anything about the implementation in order to write the rest of a program that uses the ADT — that is, you should not need to know anything about the implementation in order to write the main part of the program and to write any nonmember functions used by the main part of the program.